 DC Housing Authority – Technical Assistance

-During this engagement, Audubon led training sessions with DCHA staff to improve their internal technical capacity, and underwrote several multilayered financing structures for senior management.
+During this engagement, Audubon led training sessions with DCHA staff to improve their internal technical capacity and underwrote several multilayered financing structures for senior management in addition to helping plan the RAD conversion of DCHA properties.
 DCHA relied on Audubon to evaluate the financial impact of various redevelopment initiatives, including leveraging both local and federal resources to improve and expand DCHA’s existing portfolio of assets.

 Audubon was called on to evaluate bid proposals from the private sector to redevelop DCHA assets using public private partnerships and unconventional financing structures.
 Audubon reviewed, tested and recreated financial models in order to asses multiple facets of project viability.
 After a thorough underwriting, Audubon analyzed and summarized conclusions to present to senior DCHA staff members for evaluation.